Praenei/AndeeWorkbench/README.md

 <b>Installation</b>

 Order if not deploying all at once via Ant etc.
+1) Objects/fields/layouts (AndeeWorkbench_Favourite__c)
-1) Apex classes (AndeeWorkbenchController, AndeeWorkbenchController_Test, BatchAndeeWorkbench & BatchAndeeWorkbench_Test
+2) Apex classes (AndeeWorkbenchController, AndeeWorkbenchController_Test, BatchAndeeWorkbench & BatchAndeeWorkbench_Test
-2) All Static Resources
+3) All Static Resources
-3) LWC - areYouSure
+4) LWC - areYouSure
-4) LWC - andeeZombie
+5) LWC - andeeZombie
-5) LWC - disableBackButton
+6) LWC - disableBackButton
-6) LWC - andeeQuotes
+7) LWC - andeeQuotes
-7) LWC - andeeWorkbench
+8) LWC - andeeWorkbench
-8) Aura - AndeeWorkbenchWrapper
+9) Aura - AndeeWorkbenchWrapper

 Easiest way is to download the metadata to your VSC folder & then just deploy from there.